You’ve just inherited a Java 8 codebase. 200,000 lines of business logic. Your board wants it modernised. Fast.

 Test coverage significantly impacts migration safety.
 You need minimum 60% coverage for safe AI migration.
 Without comprehensive tests, you can’t validate that the AI-generated code preserves the original behaviour.
 No tests means you’re flying blind—and that’s when migrations go sideways.

-Then there’s context window limitations.
+Context window limitations create hard boundaries.
 Files over 2000 lines need chunking, which loses context.
 Claude handles 200k tokens, GPT-4 handles 128k, Gemini handles 1M—but large legacy files still cause problems.
 The AI loses track of dependencies between sections when you split them up.

-Warning signs that AI migration is too risky: security-critical financial calculations, real-time performance requirements, complex state machines, undocumented business logic, regulatory compliance requirements.
+Warning signs that AI migration is too risky: security-critical financial calculations, real-time performance requirements, complex state machines, undocumented business logic that only exists in the code, regulatory compliance requirements.

 What is the Strangler Fig Pattern and how does it work for AI-powered legacy modernisation?